-Error management is a fundamental part of software development that allows us to detect, handle, and correct unexpected or exceptional situations during the execution of a program.
+Error handling is a fundamental part of software development that allows us to detect, manage, and correct unexpected or exceptional situations during the execution of a program.

-An error, which we will also call EXCEPTION, is an abnormal or unexpected condition that interrupts the normal flow of execution of a program.
+An error, which we will also call EXCEPTION, is an abnormal or unexpected condition that interrupts the normal flow of a program’s execution.

-Error management is part of flow control structures because they modify the normal procedure of the program.
+Error handling is part of the flow control structures because it modifies the normal procedure of the program.
 Whether intentionally or not.

-The occurrence of an EXCEPTION can happen for various reasons.
+An EXCEPTION can occur for various reasons.
 For example,

-• Syntax error (that is, you’ve messed up a part of the code)
+- Syntax error (i.e., you messed up in a part of the code)

-• Accessing invalid memory (like an undeclared variable, or going out of the length of a collection)
+- Accessing invalid memory (like an undeclared variable, or going beyond the length of a collection)

-• Accessing an unavailable resource (a file, a database, or a web request…)
+- Accessing an unavailable resource (a file, a database, a web request…)

 Whatever the reason, the important thing is that an error has occurred.
-Then the program throws a warning that an anomaly has occurred.
-We generally call this warning EXCEPTION.
+Then the program issues a warning that an anomaly has occurred.
+We generally call this warning an EXCEPTION.

 When an exception occurs, two things can happen,

-If the exception keeps “rising” through calls until it reaches the main function, an error will pop up for the user.
-In this case, the norm is that the program crashes and stops functioning (in fact, the norm is that it closes abruptly, “boom mode”).
+If the exception keeps “going up” through all the calls until it reaches the main function, an error will pop up for the user.
+In this case, it’s normal for the program to freeze and stop working (in fact, it usually closes abruptly, “boom mode”).

 Throwing and Catching Exceptions

-In most programming languages, exceptions are thrown when an error occurs using the throw statement (or similar).
+In most programming languages, exceptions are thrown when an error occurs using the throw instruction (or similar).

 throw new Exception("This is a manually thrown exception!");